Siddu from Sikakulam

-Siddu from Sikakulam (alternate spelling: Sidhu from Srikakulam) is a 2008 Indian Telugu-language romantic comedy film written and directed by Eashwar, produced by Malla Vijayaprasad under Welfare Creations banner and starring Allari Naresh, Manjari Phadnis and Shraddha Das in lead roles.
+Siddu from Sikakulam (alternative spelling: Sidhu from Srikakulam) is a 2008 Indian Telugu-language romantic comedy film written and directed by Eashwar, produced by Malla Vijayaprasad under Welfare Creations banner and starring Allari Naresh, Manjari Phadnis and Shraddha Das in lead roles.
 The film soundtrack and background score were composed by K. M. Radha Krishnan.
 Dialogues for the film were written by Raju M Rajasimha.
 The film was released on 14 August 2008.
+The film was a commercial success.